SammyKrosoft/Get-All-Mailboxes-sizes-by-database-and-sum-the-total-size-of-all-mailboxes/README.md

-# Get-All-Mailboxes-sizes-by-database-and-sum-the-total-size-of-all-mailboxes
+# Script to get All  Mailboxes sizes by server or database, and sum the total size of all mailboxes
-Get All  Mailboxes sizes by database and sum the total size of all mailboxes What I changed:
+What I changed:

 -	Added the “-DomainController” mandatory parameter (below example my Lab domain controller is “GC01”)